dhamodaran-pandiyan/VisitMarker/README.md

-# Last Visit Info for Google Search Results
+# VisitMarker for Google Search Results

-**Last Visit Info** is a Chrome extension that enhances your Google search experience by displaying the last time you visited a domain directly on the search results page.
+**VisitMarker** is a Chrome extension that enhances your Google search experience by displaying the last time you visited a domain directly on the search results page.
 This lightweight extension uses your browser's history to provide quick and useful insights, helping you navigate more efficiently.

 ---